 - The Earth-Atmosphere-Sun System and Surface Temperature - using a global energy balance model to calculate mean global surface temperature.

 - Earth Temperature Up or Down? - How could the globe be warming and not warming at the same time?
-[This expired link is available through the Wayback Machine Internet Archive.
-If the page doesn't load quickly click on Impatient? at the bottom right of the page.]

 - Hottest Temperature on Earth see also the Coldest Temperature on Earth

 - Hurricane Archive - Detailed tracking charts and info for all Atlantic tropical cyclones since 1886 at Weather Underground

 - Hurricane Center - lets you keep track of current tropical storms or get information about past storms.

 - The National Weather Service National Digital Forecast Database (NDFD) - Graphical Forecasts - This map shows forecast temperatures for the US, normally updated every hour.
 This is an experimental product of the National Digital Forecast Database, produced by the National Weather Service.
 Play around with this site for a while, you will find a wealth of real time data here.